Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 console.log(`Job id: ${job.id}, state: ${job.state}`);
 ```

-## Error handling
+## Error Handling

-Previously in `@azure/batch`, the client operation succeed only when service return expected HTTP status code, for example `201` for create resources operations or `200` for general HTTP GET requests.
-Unexpected HTTP status code will throw a `RestError` from `@azure/ms-rest-js` package.
-The following example demonstrate how to handle different errors might occur in the get pool request.
+Previously in `@azure/batch`, the client operation succeeded only when the service returned the expected HTTP status code, for example `201` for create resource operations or `200` for general HTTP GET requests.
+Unexpected HTTP status codes would throw a `RestError` from the `@azure/ms-rest-js` package.
+The following example demonstrates how to handle different errors that might occur in the get pool request.

 ```typescript
 import { RestError } from "@azure/ms-rest-js";